rackerlabs/design-system/_component_design/table-variations.md

 ### Spacing

+Use these spacing specifications when you construct a dual-line table.

+OLD STUFF...
 Using the dual-line text variation impacts standard table layout in the following ways:

 - The top and bottom padding for cells moves from 20px to 16px.